haki-m/ADF/README.md

 ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhQYF6HC16pqmlsiRh8aHfMm7Z-nYpjPKZqhD2Ej-efG0UBPALQmow4d2lu8YxJucxto3hKfvoz8beTc2fxXm8Al1xuIBkgqGaNHD08QlvfjrMHqd1rYg9eS6chd25KaKe-nCaTBtmPmPZU1-kEk15eJ1bInui92mJvyxy297_S7kSfnhEuw3zo8xobq3ET/s696/MN.JPG)

-!this is not an android plugin it's a godot addons plugin is a diloge file plugin for godot _we can use it for all template_ but it created for android because we have already a dialoge file popup in godot.
+!this is not an android plugin, it's a Godot add-ons plugin is a dialog file plugin for Godot _we can use it for all template_ but it created for android because we have already a dialog file popup in Godot.

 You can test it on android Here : [ADF-test.apk](https://welson-staly.itch.io/adf)

 ## How to use :
 1. Download ADF-main.zip [Here](https://github.com/haki-m/ADF) and extract files
-2. Copy `addons` folder from ADF-mai into your godot project in the following path _res://_
+2. Copy `addons` folder from ADF-main into your Godot project in the following path _res://_
 3. go to:  _Project > Project Setting > Plugins_ and press "enable"
-4. Now when you click on _Add new child_ you will see an other node added tou your godot nodes
+4. Now when you click on _Add new child_ you will see another node added to your Godot nodes

 ![IMG4](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhMU_pOLXa4zxUb-oG-gQOJpNfVnrg7iaNCWsGQcxZBV-640cNVxmZUE3ZmFSLO8Oh_1iA3h-ETj0Jbr41V7QOGwlADbVFqduIqf-2WhfYfSWskhJzhLJPeMUI0uHw85UYIuoj1vRhajpR0GMjnrjvH60_sIzGBuxxSyOKqBV-OfLneLbhprFeQNvGxuDzE/s678/ADF.JPG)

-4. Add (enable) permessions in the android export
+4. Add (enable) permissions in the android export

-- [x] Read Externale Storage
+- [x] Read External Storage

 - [x] Write External Storage